Arielle is an award-winning documentary filmmaker, singer/songwriter, speaker, writer, and wonderer.

 Arielle founded Legacy Connections Films in 2005, harnessing the power of filmmaking to help families heal, reflect and imagine together.
 After making over 100 personal documentaries for her clients, from shorts to features for over a decade, tackling themes and issues related to family dynamics, addiction, mental health, and connection or lack thereof, Arielle decided to branch out and create the Belonging Series.
 In 2009-2010 she had independently produced and directed a 6-part local public television documentary series called “Belonging in Boulder: Unexpected Stories from Your Neighbors” for which she received a Hugo Television Award in 2012.
 That series inspired this documentary film series project.

-Arielle has a history of giving back starting with volunteer work as early as junior high school until today.
-She has lived in Chicago, NYC, and briefly in Los Angeles and Argentina.
+Arielle has lived in Chicago, NYC, and briefly Los Angeles and currently divides her time between Argentina and the US.
 After receiving her BFA from New York University’s Tisch School of the Arts in experimental theatre, she studied directing and then taught at the famed Second City Theatre in Chicago.
 A sense of humor is central to all her art.
 As an actress, writer, and director, her films and prior television show reflect the very personal, improvisational storytelling style of live theatre and life itself.
+She sees filmmaking as a tool to promote self-reflection, empathy, revolutionary listening and collective healing through the medicine of storytelling.